Welcome to Santa Rosa Montessori School!

 Skills to Learn

-How to enroll?
+How can we enroll?
 What is your admission process?

 We strive to balance age and gender in classrooms and maintain teacher continuity.
 While we can’t guarantee specific classroom or teacher requests, we do our best to accommodate them.